 Courses I have taught:

-Metaphysics: A topical course on contemporary metaphysics.
-We cover the nature of properties, substance versus buddle theory of particulars, time, causality, and free will.
-(Indiana University Kokomo, Fall 2016)
+Metaphysics [Syllabus]: A topical course on contemporary metaphysics.
+We cover the nature of properties, substance versus bundle theory of particulars, time, causality, and free will.
+(Quant.
+Eval.)

-Problems of Ethics: Racism: This course is divided into three parts: 1) two weeks on the metaphysics of race, 2) six weeks on critical race theory (two books, one by Appiah, one by Mills), and 3) six weeks on contemporary psychological work on implicit racism (readings from Saul and Brownstein).
-(Indiana University Kokomo, Fall 2016)
+Problems of Ethics: Racism [Syllabus]: This course is divided into three parts: 1) two weeks on the metaphysics of race, 2) six weeks on critical race theory (two books, one by Appiah, one by Mills), and 3) six weeks on contemporary psychological work on implicit racism (readings from Saul and Brownstein).
+(Quant.
+Eval.)

-Topics in Philosophy: Philosophy of Science: A survey of central theories and problems within contemporary philosophy of science.
+Philosophy of Science [Syllabus]: A survey of central theories and problems within contemporary philosophy of science.
 We begin with logical positivism and the question of realism and demarcation.
 We then closely read Kuhn’s Structure of Scientific Revolutions and Polanyi’s Tacit Knowledge.
 The topics is the nature of scientific explanation.
 As an application of the nature of scientific explanation, we consider science and religion, and how these two areas should interact.
 Finally, we consider natural kinds.
-(Indiana University Kokomo, Spring 2016)
+(Quant.
+Eval.)

-Introduction to Philosophy of Mind: An introduction to metaphysical theories about the relationship between the mind and body.
+Introduction to Philosophy of Mind [Syllabus]: An introduction to metaphysical theories about the relationship between the mind and body.
 We examine Descartes’ mind-body dualism as well as 20th century theories including: behaviorism, the identity theory, machine and causal functionalism, instrumentalism, eliminativism, and emergentism.
-(Indiana University Kokomo, Spring 2016, York University, Fall 2014)
+(Quant.
+Eval.)

-Introduction to Ethics: We begin with metaethical questions (constructivism, relativism, egotism, sentimentalism, realism, etc.) by considering the ‘why be moral?’ question.
+Introduction to Ethics [Syllabus]: We begin with metaethical questions (constructivism, relativism, egotism, sentimentalism, realism, etc.) by considering the ‘why be moral?’ question.
 Then we turn to normative ethics, focusing on utilitarianism, Kantianism, and virtue ethics.
 Finally, we look at contemporary moral psychology.
 Throughout the course we use classical and contemporary readings.
-(Indiana University Kokomo, Fall 2015)

-Introduction to Philosophy (Online): A topical introduction to philosophy from both classical and contemporary readings covering logic, metaphysics, epistemology, philosophy of mind, philosophy of religion, and normative theory (Indiana University Kokomo, Spring 2016)
+Introduction to Philosophy [Syllabus]: A topical introduction to philosophy from both classical and contemporary readings covering logic, metaphysics, epistemology, philosophy of mind, philosophy of religion, and normative theory.

-Critical Thinking: An introduction to deductive and inductive reasoning in natural language, focusing on argument identification, valid forms of inference, and formal and informal fallacies (George Brown College, Fall 2013).
+Critical Thinking [Syllabus ‘Levels Approach’]: An introduction to deductive and inductive reasoning in natural language, focusing on argument identification, valid forms of inference, and formal and informal fallacies.

-Personal and Professional Ethics: This course teaches students the basics of normative theory and then focuses on the application of these norms in a business and consumer setting (Houghton College, Fall 2013, Spring 2014).
+Personal and Professional Ethics: This course teaches students the basics of normative theory and then focuses on the application of these norms in a business and consumer setting.

 - Note: This is a five-week night class for non-traditional students in an accelerated degree program.
 The class meets once each week for four hours.

-Business Ethics Online: This online course on the philosophy of work focuses on how four virtues (truth, goodness, unity, and beauty) apply in the workplace and to the concept of work (Houghton College, Spring 2014, Summer 2014).
+Business Ethics Online: This online course on the philosophy of work focuses on how four virtues (truth, goodness, unity, and beauty) apply in the workplace and to the concept of work.

-Business Ethics: This online course introduces students to three major normative ethical theories: Utilitarianism, Deontology, and Virtue Ethics, and then focuses on the application of these theories in a business setting (University of Missouri St. Louis, Summer 2008).
+Business Ethics: This online course introduces students to three major normative ethical theories: Utilitarianism, Deontology, and Virtue Ethics, and then focuses on the application of these theories in a business setting.